cemac/jupyterhub_provisioning/README.md

 The user as which the installer should be run can be specified with the `user` parameter.

 If requested, specific executables can be accessed via a wrapper scipt in a spearate location.
-In this example, the Miniconda installation would be located within `/opt/jupyterhub1234/conda`, with wrappers for `python` and `jupyterhub` at `/opt/jupyterhub1234/bin/python` and `/opt/jupyterhub1234/bin/jupyterhub`.
+In this example, the Miniforge installation would be located within `/opt/jupyterhub1234/conda`, with wrappers for `python` and `jupyterhub` at `/opt/jupyterhub1234/bin/python` and `/opt/jupyterhub1234/bin/jupyterhub`.

 #### Jupyterhub